Thailand declares state of emergency to stop protests

 The measures are the first step of a brewing crackdown on the Thai protest movement, which began taking shape in July amid the worsening economic climate and in response to long-standing disaffection with the erosion of democracy there.
 After the junta took power in a 2014 coup, Prayuth, an army general, won disputed elections late last year.
 The vote was widely seen as rigged, and an effort to enable the ruling junta to extend its grip on power through the ballot box.

-A new pro-democracy political party popular with the young, the Future Forward Party, won the third-largest share of votes in that same election, but was forced to dissolve early this year.
+A new pro-democracy political party popular with the young, the Future Forward Party, won the third-largest share of votes in that same election but was forced to dissolve early this year.

-Thai students have been leading the protests, and in August broke a long-standing taboo when they directly took on the monarchy and the power it has in Thai society, as well as its growing wealth.
+Thai students have been leading the protests and in August broke a long-standing taboo when they directly took on the monarchy and the power it has in Thai society, as well as its growing wealth.
 Although Thailand moved from an absolute monarchy to a constitutional monarchy in a bloodless revolution in 1932, the palace retains wide-ranging powers and is deeply embedded in the economic and cultural fabric of the country.

-Maha Vajiralongkorn, the present king, took the throne in 2016 after the death of his father, the revered King Bhumibol Adulyadej, who reigned for seven decades and was the world’s longest-ruling monarch when he died.
+The present King Vajiralongkorn took the throne in 2016 after the death of his father, the revered King Bhumibol Adulyadej, who reigned for seven decades and was the world’s longest-ruling monarch when he died.
 The king spends most of his time in Germany, adding to the resentment of Thais who see him as spending lavishly even as Thailand’s economy suffers from the impact of the novel coronavirus.